 The Listkeeper and Sponsor Listkeeper will coordinate to ensure that when someone unsubs, if that person is listed on the Sponsor List, her name will be deleted from the list of available sponsors as well.

 Subscribes to OIAA as a representative for GROW, linking our group with the online service structure.

 Participates in the bi-annual elections and the business of the Intergroup as the primary voter for the group.

-The Alternate votes if Rep is unavailable.
-Each group has one vote — through their representative or their alternate — and no individual can have more than one vote.
+Each group has one vote in OIAA — through their representative or their alternate — and no individual can have more than one vote.
 OIAA suggests that each representative only serve one member group.

 Use the GROW business list to keep the group informed of discussions which may affect the group or online A.A. as a whole.

 Use the GROW business list to receive input from the group and express the group conscience to OIAA.

 Provide successor with all necessary information, including job guidelines; and serve as a mentor for a period of time to ensure continuity of service.